-Link to their posts and they’ll be more likely to reciprocate by linking to your resource page.
+Link to their posts, and they’ll be more likely to reciprocate by linking to your resource page.

 10. Keep Track of Your Backlinks

-Most people only spend time and money to get new links, but they don’t track the status.
+Most people spend time and money to get new links, but they don’t track their status.

-If you don’t track your backlinks, how would you know whether to build more or pause?
-You may have over 800 links pointing to your web pages right now, but when you check it after 30 – 60 days, some of the links might be gone.
+If you don’t track your backlinks, how will you know whether to build more or pause?
+You may have over 800 links pointing to your web pages right now, but when you check it after 30 to 60 days, some of the links might be gone.

-If you’re not sure of the number of backlinks that your site currently has, here’s how to find out.
+If you’re not sure of the number of backlinks your site currently has, here’s how to find out.

 11. Establish Content Pillars

 Content is the lifeblood of your online business.
-Whether you’re selling information products, like ebooks or software, or you’re into physical products, like digital cameras and hard copy books, you’ve got to give people a reason to publicize you.
+Whether you’re selling information products, like e-books or software, or you’re into physical products, like digital cameras and hard copy books, you’ve got to give people a reason to publicize you.

 This leaves you with two options:

-- Ask your customers questions
+- ask your customers questions

-- Create pillar content once in a while
+- create pillar content once in a while

 When you start creating pillar content, you’ll no longer struggle to write and publish new posts every day of the week, yet your traffic will grow.

 If you want to increase conversion rate, generate organic and referral traffic and improve your search rankings, spend more time creating pillar content.
 It’s a great way to improve your link profile.

-You could format your content pillar using the “how to” style, as in this example from Yaro Starak:
+You could format your content pillar using the “how-to” style, as in this example from Yaro Starak:

-Or, you could make your post a top list, like this one from Wordtracker.com:
+Alternatively, you could make your post a top list, like this one from Wordtracker.com:

 12. Reclaim Links Through Social Mentions

-Link reclamation is a popular topic in the search engine optimization and social media world.
+Link reclamation is a popular topic in search engine optimization and the social media world.
 You can reclaim broken 404 links and name drops that don’t link to your blog.

-You can check your Google Webmaster Tools for 404 pages that people are linking to, then point them to another active and relevant page, while you fix the 404 pages.
+Check your Google Analytics for 404 pages that people link to, then point them to another active and relevant page while you fix the 404 pages.

 When you publish infographics with an attribution code below the graphic, your goal is to get people to embed the code on their blogs and link back to you.